-FSA Category Number of establishments in East Suffolk
+Number of establishments in East Suffolk

+realiser of establishments in East samon

-Primary producers 16
+16

-Manufacturers and Packers 99
+99

-Importers/Exporters 7
+7

-Distributors/transporters 18
+18

-Retailers 610
+610

-Restaurants and caterers 1,768
+1,768

-Total 2,518
+2,518

 There are 34 food establishments in East Suffolk that are approved/conditionally approved under EU Regulation 853/2004 producing fish, meat and dairy products etc. We have wholesale fish businesses, together with a variety of other fish-related businesses eg smokehouses and two shellfish producers with harvesting and depuration facilities.
 We also have a dairy that pasteurises milk and produces cream, yogurt and ice cream.
 Two establishments supply raw cows' drinking milk.
 We are the originating authority for a large frozen food manufacturer and we also have food businesses that manufacture and export yeast for the bakery industry, mill rice, and one that manufactures sauces and condiments.